Perfect your American accent with online tutors

 Interpreting Historical Evidence and Legacy

-Ashley taught 25 days ago
+Ashley taught about 2 months ago

 The student and tutor engaged in a comprehensive analysis of Tennessee Williams' play, 'A Streetcar Named Desire.'
 They discussed character symbolism, linguistic styles, thematic elements tied to setting and costume, and the play's classification as a modern tragedy.
 The session also included an overview of Tennessee Williams' biography and relevant historical context, with plans to revisit poetry in future sessions.